HEBREW READERS CHURCH

 For we dare not make ourselves of the number, or compare ourselves with some that commend themselves: but they measuring themselves by themselves, and comparing themselves among themselves, are not wise.

-• We have already attained unto belief in the name Yache, so let us mind the same rule of obeying his voice and keeping his commandments because we love him.
-Also let us mind the same thing of attaining unto all 12 virgins.
+We have already attained unto belief in the name Yache, so let us mind the same rule of obeying his voice and keeping his commandments because we love him.
+Also let us mind the same thing of attaining unto all 12 Virgins by serving the Good Desire and the 7 Women supporting the Church.

 Php 3:17